 Supply Meter Installations installed at 1 March 1996 and before the "Metering Separation Date" shall be deemed (for the purposes of the Code) to comply with the requirements of paragraphs 2.1.2 and 2.1.3, provided that this shall not prejudice any requirement for the installation of a different Supply Meter Installation arising by reason of a change in the nature of or the use of the Consumer's Plant after the Supply Meter Installation was installed.

-Whenever a Supply Meter Installation is replaced or modified the Registered User shall provide to the Transporter, Meter Information in accordance with paragraph 3 and such information concerning the replacement or modification, within such period, as the Transporter may reasonably prescribe.
+Whenever a Supply Meter Installation is replaced or modified the Registered User shall provide to the CDSP Meter Information in accordance with paragraph 3.

 In respect of each Supply Meter Point at which the Daily Read Requirement applies, the Registered User will ensure that the Supply Meter Installation will be suitable and will remain suitable to enable the attachment, installation, maintenance and continuing operation of the Transporter Daily Read Equipment.
 This will require the Supply Meter to incorporate a port (Interface) capable of indicating a pulse representing a discrete amount of gas (usually 0.1, 1, 10, 100 or 1000 units) dependent on the make and size of meter, being a port on the Supply Meter providing such indication by cyclic changes in the electrical resistance across such port or otherwise (including but not limited to ports known as 'R5').